-3. Get tested for gestational diabetes early in pregnancy
+3. Get checked for gestational diabetes early in pregnancy

 If you have had gestational diabetes you are at risk of getting it again in another pregnancy.
-It's recommended that you get tested for gestational diabetes earlier in all future pregnancies.
+It is recommended that you get checked for gestational diabetes earlier in all future pregnancies.
 Ask your health professionals for advice on early testing.